rrnyquist/ebenezer/_Scripture/ESV/54_I_Timothy.md

 O Timothy, guard the deposit entrusted to you.
 Avoid the irreverent babble and contradictions of what is falsely called knowledge, ^0620

-for by professing it some have swerved from the faith.
-Grace be with you. ^0621
+for by professing it some have swerved from the faith.Grace be with you. ^0621